kyma-project/test-infra/cmd/external-plugins/automated-approver/README.md

 Automated approver is a Prow plugin written in Golang.
 GitHub events are dispatched by Prow to the Automated approver plugin.
 Automated approver runs in a Prow Kubernetes cluster along with Prow components.

-Automated approver reacts on following events:
+Automated Approver reacts to the following events:
  - pull request review requested
  - pull request synchronized
  - review dismissed

 To identify pull requests that must be approved by the tool, Automated Approver evaluates rules defined in a `rules.yaml` file.
-Rules are defined per org, repo, or user entity.
-You can define the following conditions in rules:
+Rules are defined per organization, repository, or user entity.
+You can define the following conditions in the rules:
  - pull request required labels
  - pull request changed files